 - 3) Corporate stocks listed on a national or regional exchange or over the counter securities (Schedule D) For publicly traded corporate stocks, the personal representative must provide a list of the securities showing the number of shares held, the per-share value of each and a total value of each block of shares.
 The value is determined by averaging the "high" and "low" prices on the date of death.
-For a death occurring on a weekend or holiday, the value is determined by averaging the "high" and the day after the weekend or holiday. - Debts owed to the decedent, bonds and notes (Schedule E) Debts the personal representative must provide an amortization schedule evidencing the outstanding balance due to the decedent at the date of death.
+For a death occurring on a weekend or holiday, the value is determined by averaging the "high" and "low" on the day before and the day after the weekend or holiday. - 4) Debts owed to the decedent, bonds and notes (Schedule E)

+Debts the personal representative must provide an amortization schedule evidencing the outstanding balance due to the decedent at the date of death.